Tempo FTSE 100 FDEW Long Kick-Out Plan September 2020 - Option 3

-A maximum ten year structured investment product, that offers the potential for early maturity from the end of year 3 with a fixed return of 12.40% per year, that accumulates for each year that the plan runs, and is paid if the FTSE 100 FDEW closes at or above 100% of the start level on one of the kick-out anniversary dates or on the end date.
+A maximum ten year structured investment product, that offers the potential for early maturity from the end of year 3 with a fixed return of 15.90% per year, If the FTSE 100 FDEW closes at or above 100% of the start level on one of the kick-out anniversary dates, between year 3 and year 10

 Product Literature & Forms

 You should always read the relevant plan brochure and any other plan documentation, for full details of the plan’s features, including any risks, and the terms and conditions.
 In addition to the plan brochure and terms and conditions there are other important documents, including a Key Information Document ('KID'), that you should consider, before deciding to invest in the plan.

 If you do not fully understand the risks or are unsure as to the suitability of the investment, please contact us